Kristina01111000/Drws_site/README.md

 - Add tiny habits section on why it works scorecard page, into read more section -> not a seperate page

-- i have the most recent scorecard copy on the site as of 7/12, he will probably update it again, so far none

-- his beta tester is starting soon
+- his beta tester has not started, why?